OUR TEAM

 Senior Archaeologist

 Lucia’s research interests are arid environments, landscapes, and rock art, particularly the contextualisation of art through spatial and stylistic analyses.
-She has served on the National Executive Committee of the Australian Archaeological Association (AAA), is currently on the Committee on the Status of Women in Archaeology for the Society for American Archaeology (SAA) and is a coordinator for the Australian Association of Consulting Archaeologists Incorporated (AACAI) WA Safety and Well-being Committee.
-Lucia is a member of AAA, SAA, and an Associate Member of AACAI.
+She has served on the National Executive Committee of the Australian Archaeological Association (AAA), and is currently secretary for the Australian Association of Consulting Archaeologists Incorporated (AACAI) WA Chapter.
+Lucia is a Full International Member of the International Council on Monuments (ICOMOS), a member of the Australia ICOMOS National Scientific Committee on Rock Art Australia, a Full Member of AACAI, and a member of AAA and SAA.

 Archaeologist